craffel/comp790-information-theory-fall-2021/README.md

 Relevant policy documents as they relate to registration and accommodations determinations and the student registration form are available on the ARS website under the About ARS tab.

 CAPS is strongly committed to addressing the mental health needs of a diverse student body through timely access to consultation and connection to clinically appropriate services, whether for short or long-term needs.
 Go to their [website](https://caps.unc.edu/) or visit their facilities on the third floor of the Campus Health Services building for a walk-in evaluation to learn more.

+## Mask use

+This semester, while we are in the midst of a global pandemic, all enrolled students are required to wear a mask covering your mouth and nose at all times in our classroom.
+This requirement is to protect our educational community — your classmates and me – as we learn together.
+If you choose not to wear a mask, or wear it improperly, I will ask you to leave immediately, and I will submit a report to the [Office of Student Conduct](https://cm.maxient.com/reportingform.php?UNCChapelHill&layout_id=23).
+At that point you will be disenrolled from this course for the protection of our educational community.
+Students who have an authorized accommodation from Accessibility Resources and Service have an exception.
+For additional information, see [Carolina Together](https://carolinatogether.unc.edu/).

 ## Changes